cloudflying/Nivo-Slider/README.md

 # Lazy Loading Nivo Slider

-A fork of Nivo Slider that enables lazy loading of images.
-Great for collections of many images or large images.
+A fork of Nivo Slider enabling lazy loading of images.

+Use cases:

+ * Dozens of images in the slideshow
+ * Very large images
+ * Mobile enviornments

 ## Usage